 Transforms

-Transforms in Limen are lightweight helpers used either during data preparation or immediately after model scoring.
+Transforms in Limen are lightweight helpers used during data preparation or target construction.
 They are not the same thing as train-fitted scalers.
+For probability calibration and threshold optimization, see limen.calibration.

-Use this page when you need to shape a target, clip or normalize a frame in a stateless way, or calibrate a classifier after fitting.
+Use this page when you need to shape a target, clip or normalize a frame in a stateless way.
 For train-only fitted preprocessing, see Scalers.

 DataFrame Transforms